-Our science curriculum has been carefully planned to link each learning unit to the work of scientists and inventors from across the world, past and present.
-Our curriculum will ensure that all children have the opportunity to learn about these famous individuals and the impact they have had on the world around us thus promoting diversity and inclusion.
+Our science curriculum ensures that all children have the opportunity to learn about the work of scientists and inventors from across the world, past and present. and the impact they have had on the world around us thus promoting diversity and inclusion.
 Scientists have been chosen to link to topic area study and to reflect scientific achievement over a range of time, gender and cultures.
 Our science curriculum also promotes British Values through exploring how each value plays a key role in how new scientific ideas are introduced into the world as well as how these values are key when considering our responsibilities for our surroundings.
 We also embed our British values when carrying out scientific investigations to ensure all members of the team have equal opportunities to contribute.